 Discussion

 IEEE believes that inclusion of frequency ranges and addition of a frequency table and/or a separate frequency document is out of scope of Recommendation ITU-R M.1801 as it is unnecessary and potentially confusing.
 Information on operational frequencies of standards included in Recommendation ITU-R M.1801 are generally captured in other ITU-R Reports and Recommendations.
-More specifically, as far as RLAN technologies are concerned, operational frequencies are already covered in Recommendation ITU-R M.1450 and any duplication of frequency tables in such companion to report to M.1801 is unnecessary, confusing and a potential source of inconsistency.
+More specifically, as far as RLAN technologies are concerned, operational frequencies are already covered in Recommendation ITU-R M.1450 and any duplication of frequency tables in such companion report to Recommendation M.1801 is unnecessary, confusing and a potential source of inconsistency.
 Hence, IEEE does not support creation of new Report ITU-R M.[bb-WAS.freq].

 Proposal